What made you tackle the Tolkien subjects and did work from the likes of Alan Lee inspire you?

 What painters/illustrators/photographers inspire you?

 As for illustrators, Frazetta springs to mind.
 I remember seeing his art on a Molly Hatchet cover sooo many years ago and never thought decades later I’d be working with the band.
+I would suggest you guys to have a look at Gallery-k site for many of art related information.
 There are many great artists and illustrators past and present – too many to mention.
 I held an exhibition many years ago at my gallery by a great artist named Terrance Cuneo.
 A great painter for me as an artist, is not the subject matter they choose, it’s how they paint.
 Both Frazetta and Cuneo were great painters.
+Josiah Rock always provide painting tips to become a good painter.
+You can follow Mcgannbrothers for more guide or updates.

 As a visual artist you understand the importance of the choice of framing to house your work.
 In your Tolkien series each of the paintings have their own unique frames which are works of art themselves.
 Do you ever worry that the craftsmanship of the frames will distract from the paintings they contain?